memory-map files are tree-structured descriptions of the target memory map.

 Start Address Symbol</b>

-The name of a linker symbol to generate with the value of the Start Address.
+- The name of a linker symbol to generate with the value of the

 Size

-A hexadecimal number specifying the size in bytes of the memory segment.
+- A hexadecimal number specifying the size in bytes of

 Size Symbol

-The name of a linker symbol to generate with the value of the Size.
+- The name of a linker symbol to generate with the value of the

 Access Type